cenciati/cookiecutter-mlops/{{ cookiecutter.repo_name }}/README.md

 ---

-# **0. 📦 Setup**
+# **0. 📦 Getting started**
 ## 0.1. 📋 Requirements
 * Python >= 3.10
-* Pip
+* Poetry >= 1.2
 * Docker
 * Docker-compose
+* GNU Makefile

-## 0.2. ⚙️ Running project
+## 0.2. ⚙️ How to run
 **On unix-based systems**

-First download the source code with the command:
+First, download the source code by typing:
 ```bash
 $ git clone https://github.com/cenciati/{{ cookiecutter.repo_name }}.git
 ```

-Now typing the following command `Makefile` will do all the dirty work for you, such as setting up a virtual environment with all dependencies installed and creating the docker container that will initialize the API:
+Now, `Makefile` will do all the dirty work for you.
+It's going to set up a containerized environment with all the dependencies installed and the project ready to use.
 ```bash
 $ make setup
 ```

-Once you're done, you can clean everything just by typing:
+Once you're done, you can clean up everything just by typing:
 ```bash
 $ make clean
 ```